ShawnBIT/AI-Challenger-Retinal-Edema-Segmentation/README.md

 ## 2. Data Prepare

 #### Data Download
-You can download the source data from [here](https://pan.baidu.com/s/1NRgV2FCtCeHt2vc3Pmjo8w).
+First, you are supposed to make a dataset directory.
  ```bash
   cd data
   mkdir dataset
   ```
+ You can download the source data from [here](https://pan.baidu.com/s/1NRgV2FCtCeHt2vc3Pmjo8w).
- Then you have to put the three zip file to data/dataset diretoy.
+ Then you have to put the three zip files in the directory 'data/dataset' and unzip them in the current directory.

 #### Data Pre-process